Skip to main content

 I have been spending more time with local models lately.
-I think a lot more people should try them, and Qwen 3.5 is the reason I am finally writing this up.
+I think a lot more people should try them.
+The model lineup moves fast, but the plumbing does not: install Ollama, pull a model, point Cumbersome at localhost:11434/v1, and you are off.

 Four reasons to run AI locally:

-a 256K context window.
-If you want a rough idea of what your hardware can support,
+If you want a rough idea of what your hardware can support before you download a 20 GB artifact, ModelFit (opens in new tab) is a useful sanity check.

 I originally bought a Mac mini for OpenClaw (opens in new tab) experiments.
 Then I got frustrated by WhatsApp constantly disconnecting from it.
-That detour pushed me toward Qwen 3.5, and I am glad it did.
-The small models deliver an absurd amount of useful AI for a fraction of the compute cost of larger open-weight alternatives.
+That detour pushed me toward running models locally instead of wiring up another cloud dependency, and I am glad it did.
+Small and mid-size open models deliver an absurd amount of useful AI for a fraction of the compute cost of the largest cloud options.

 My Setup

-My Mac mini M4 handles both models capably.
+My Mac mini M4 handles those models capably.
 Not magically.
 Capably.
 That distinction matters.

-If you are expecting frontier-cloud performance on every hard reasoning task, recalibrate.
+If you are expecting flagship cloud performance on every hard reasoning task, recalibrate.
 That's not what this is.
 But for private writing help, summarization, brainstorming, coding assistance, and general-purpose "think with me" AI on your own hardware, this setup works well.
 I use it daily.

 Step 1: Install Ollama on Your Mac